 Room Air Purifiers: $40

-There are a number of benefits to home solar energy.
-You can raise your property values, save money, and reduce emissions.
-With the right storage equipment, solar panels can also give you additional energy security and offer some protection from power outages.
+There are a number of advantages of home solar energy.
+You can raise your property values, qualify for tax benefits, and reduce emissions.
+With the right storage equipment, solar panels can also give you further energy independence and offer some protection from power outages.

-You might be pleasantly surprised at how short it takes to get a return on investment from your solar panels.
+You might be pleasantly surprised at how quickly you can get a return on investment from your solar panels.
 The sun shines frequently in Durham, meaning your payback period could last 13.5 years per 5 kW of capacity on the high end.

 Yes.
-Solar panels exist independently from the power grid in Durham and will continue to generate power even if the grid is having problems.
+Solar panels are independent of the Durham grid and will continue to generate power even if the grid is having problems.
 Keep in mind, however, that a solar system won't take you through a nighttime outage if you don't have a storage system.
 Your contractor can discuss some economical options to keep your home's power access reliable through the worst conditions, including battery backups or an emergency generator.